 Historic monitoring in Fineshade

 There are historical records of Dormice in Fineshade from the 1990s when a thorough monitoring programme was carried out by Richard Eckton, the FC Wildlife Ranger, who worked with staff and volunteers of the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
-Boxes were erected and the animals recorded, not just in deciduous woodland area, but also on low conifer plantations and scrub.
+Boxes were erected and the animals recorded, not just in deciduous woodland areas, but also in young conifer plantations and scrub.
 Those boxes gradually fell into disrepair and monitoring effectively ceased after 1999.

 Rediscovery in 2014 when development threatened